 Minimum cumulative GPA of 2.5 on a 4.0 scale.

 Probation Policy—An ATS will be placed on probation if he or she fails to meet any of the retention standards.
 The ATS will receive written notification from the program director or clincial coordinator indicating the probationary status.
 The ATS must meet with the program director or clinical coordinator where a written contact will be developed and signed with a time line and specific requirements that must be made to remove the probationary status.

 Suspension Policy—An ATS will be suspended from the ATEP if he or she fails to meet each of the assigned probationary requirements.
 A student on suspension from the program will not be allowed to take any athletic training courses other than to repeat courses in which he or she earned less than a “B.” In addition, a student on suspension will not be assigned clinical experiences or responsibilities within the program.
 The student may reapply for admission to the ATEP.

-The ATEP is Accredited by the Commission on Athletic Training Education (www.caate.net)
+This Program is accredited by the Commission on Accreditation of Athletic Training Education. (www.caate.net)